kmahjoory/brain-interactions-entrainment/README.md

 # Neuroflex: Investigating Brain Interactions during Entrainment to Frequency Modulated Sounds

 ## Overview
-Neuroflex is a Magnetoencephalography (MEG) study project focused on exploring the interactions between various brain regions when entrained to frequency-modulated sounds.
+Neuroflex is a Magnetoencephalography (MEG) study project focused on exploring the interactions between various brain regions when entrained to frequency-modulated sounds..

 ## Data